Coronavirus: Health chief expects 'sporadic' cases in NZ, despite latest negative tests

 Bloomfield said officials were strengthening the response at New Zealand's borders, with an increased presence of health staff at airports.

+The six people in quarantine at Whangaparaoa remain well.
+Yesterday two other people were reported to be showing signs of the virus.

-The key message that Bloomfield wanted to reiterate was anyone who has symptoms and is concerned that it could be coronavirus because they have been to one of the places with coronavirus present should not go to the emergency department or your GP without calling ahead.
+Anyone who has symptoms and has been to a country where Covid-19 is present should not go to the emergency department or your GP without calling ahead, Bloomfield said.

+They should call Healthline, their doctor's clinic or the hospital first, he said.

 There have been over 1600 calls to Healthline.

-Dr Michelle Balm, clinical leader for infection services at Capital & Coast DHB said all DHBs around New Zealand have been preparing for a response to Covid-19 for some weeks.
+Dr Michelle Balm, clinical leader for infection services at Capital & Coast DHB said there has been no rationing of tests for Covid-19.

 If a patient came to hospital or their GP with a suspected case of coronavirus they would be assessed on a risk basis focused on their symptoms and where they have travelled.

-There is no rationing of Covid-19 tests, she says, despite rumours circulating, and there is capacity for hundreds of tests per day.
+Rumours had been circulating, Balm said, that doctors were rationing tests.
+Balm said this is not true and New Zealand has capacity for hundreds of tests per day.

+ESR and several large laboratories across the country are handling the tests and can receive up to 1000 every day.

-"Nobody wants to miss the first Covid-19 case within the region, so we are proactively managing as required," she said.
+"Nobody wants to miss the first Covid-19 case within the region," she said.

+However, Balm said there is a risk with false negative results from the tests.

+"We know that it is not a good idea to test asymptomatic people at present, it is likely to give a false sense of security.

 "If you are worried you have Covid-19 it is a good idea not to front up without prior arrangement with an emergency department or your primary care provider," Balm said.